david1792x/pan-dulce/markdown/dl_modeling.md

     train loss: 0.1256, train acc: 0.9617, val loss: 0.4540, val acc: 0.8779, time: 333.52s
     Epoch: 15/15
     train loss: 0.1044, train acc: 0.9703, val loss: 0.5192, val acc: 0.8817, time: 322.20s
+    Finished training in 5788.58s.
+    Best val acc: 0.8969

-From the logs, we can see that our model fluctuates at a little bit less of 90% accuracy, which is really good for a simple deep learning model trained on a low number of images.
-We can also see that epoch 13 had the best metrics, so further on we will load the weights of the best epoch and use those as our final weights.
+From the logs, we can see that our model fluctuates at a little bit less of **90%** accuracy, which is really good for a simple **deep learning** model trained on a low number of images.
+We can also see that epoch **13** had the best metrics, so further on we will **load** the weights of the best epoch and use those as our final weights.
 We can now plot the loss and accuracy of our model on each epoch and see the trend.

 ```python